 Another web font geared up for setting newspaper or magazine headlines, which makes it useful for carrying a brand seamlessly across print and digital.
 Mexico-based designer Santiago Orozco was inspired by traditional Italian calligraphy, and accordingly is well suited to projects that need a touch of elegance and Continental style.
 Development is ongoing, and Orozco welcomes feedback.

-Considering it’s Friedrich Althausen’s first attempt at typeface design, this hardworking, multi-purpose serif (the name is German for ‘wholemeal’) is a considerable accomplishment, and has been downloaded thousands of times.
+Considering this is Friedrich Althausen's first attempt at typeface design, this hardworking, multi-purpose serif (the name is German for 'wholemeal') is a considerable accomplishment, and has been downloaded thousands of times.
 Its chunky, well-defined serifs give it confidence and energy that make it equally effective at large sizes for headlines or titles, or for larger passages of text.

 Like Poly, this free web font emerged from a university project - this time by Thomas Junold while he was studying at Aachen University of Applied Sciences at Karl-Friedrich (Kai) Oetzbach.
 It has a particularly high x-height that calls for generous line spacing, and also features old-style figures, with 6 and 9 particularly unique.